-NOTE: Actual baking times will not change. - 6.
-Press Start to begin the Timer.
-The colon (:) in the time displayed begins to flash, letting you know the Timer is started.
-When the Display Window indicates "END," baking is completed. - 7.
-If you make an error after you've activated the program and want to start over, press "STOP".
-The Timer will clear and you can begin again.
+- Press Start button to begin the Timer.
+The colon (:) in the Display Window begins to flash, letting you know the Timer is started. - If you make an error after you have activated the Timer and want to start over, press STOP and you can begin again.